TyrfingMjolnir/dotfiles/README.md

 echo "another/sub/tree" >> .git/info/sparse-checkout
 ```

+If I interpret this correcly; the checkout for nvim should be as follows: `echo ".config/nvim/" >> .git/info/sparse-checkout`

 Last but not least, update your empty repo with the state from the remote:

 `git pull origin master`